jdossgollin/JDG-Docker/README.md

 # jdg_docker

-This repository hosts some `Dockerfile`s to attempt to make life easier.
+This repository hosts some `Dockerfile`s to attempt to make life easier